Musta-Pollo/divelit_task/README.md

 - The requirements are not clear, so it was more or less free style.
 In a real scenario, I would ask for more details.
 And then it would be much more optimalized for that use-case.
 It would work and look much better.
 - The application was initialy design for mobile and then adapted for desktop.
 - I focused mostly on the architecture, state managemend and clean code.
 The UI and UX was not my primary focus.
+- In the tracked duration are also included breaks.